Single Parent Home Loan Options & Home Buying Assistance

 The mortgage options below are commonly provided by most lenders.

-Federal Housing Administration (FHA) loans are government insured and relatively easy to qualify for.
-They’re especially popular among first-time home buyers — single or not.
-Some of the key benefits include a low down payment of 3.5%, flexible credit score requirements, and low monthly mortgage insurance.
+Federal Housing Administration (FHA) loans are government-insured and relatively easy to qualify for.
+They’re especially popular among first-time homebuyers — single or not.
+Some key benefits include a low down payment of 3.5%, flexible credit score requirements, and low monthly mortgage insurance.
 In addition, down payments can come from your savings or gifted money from a family member, up to 100%.
 The FHA program is excellent for single-parent families.

 If you divorce your current spouse or become a displaced homemaker in any way, you could be a first-time homebuyer in the FHA's eyes again.
 To be eligible for this benefit, the only primary residence you have ever owned must be with your former spouse.

 Single service members, veterans, or surviving spouses could be eligible for Veteran Affairs (VA) loans.
 VA loans offer a variety of money-saving benefits and services that attract many borrowers.
 For qualified borrowers, you can expect no down payment, no mortgage insurance, low-interest rates, and more.
 The VA can even help struggling borrowers in the event of foreclosure.
 There are also additional benefits available to service members that experienced a work-related disability.
 VA loans make homeownership more affordable for single moms and dads.

 The United States Department of Agriculture (USDA) offers a variety of loans to help low- to moderate-income homebuyers in rural areas.
 But “rural” can be a loose term because many of the programs are offered in regions surrounding metropolitan cities.
 Many of these USDA loans have very low interest rates and don’t require a down payment.
 Borrowers can get 100% financing, and the mortgage insurance premium is lower than that of FHA typically.
 USDA loans do have maximum levels of income, but most single parents usually fall below income limits since they do not have a dual income.